ChristianMethot/ChristianMethot/README.md

 #### Bonjour fellow programmer!

-I'm Christian, I hope the code I'm sharing here will help you having a happier coding moment :)
+I'm Christian, I hope this will help you having a happier coding session :)

 <!---